devparikh/BrainCancerDetection/README.md

 # Next Steps:

-- Use the predictions of the model for real-time predictions
+- Use the model for real-time predictions
 - Experiment with different model architectures for optimal performance